What is the Link between Sensory Processing Disorder and Sleep

 sensory processing disorder and sleep

-Sleep is a critical activity that promotes self-regulation.
+Sleep is a critical activity that promotes self-regulation, and the relationship between sensory processing disorder and sleep is especially important to understand.
 Without a good night’s sleep, it’s likely that you’ll be irritable, inattentive, disorganized, and a bit more dysregulated the next day.

 When it comes to sensory processing disorder, it can be a common occurrence for children to also have sleep issues.